 Scope note: This class comprises extents in space, in particular on the surface of the earth, in the pure sense of physics: independent from temporal phenomena and matter.

 The instances of E53 Place are usually determined by reference to the position of “immobile” objects such as buildings, cities, mountains, rivers, or dedicated geodetic marks.
 A Place can be determined by combining a frame of reference and a location with respect to this frame.
-It may be identified by one or more instances of E44 Place Appellation.